cssconf/blog-content/2017/2017-03-13_patricia-realini-mark-dalgleish-at-cssconf-eu-2017/2017-03-13_patricia-realini-mark-dalgleish-at-cssconf-eu-2017.md

 ![](patricia-realini-blog.png)

-Patricia Realini is a software engineer and an artist based in New York City, where she works at Bustle.
+Patricia Realini is a software engineer and an artist based in New York City, where she works at [Fabric](https://meetfabric.com/).

 Being a self-taught programmer who knows the front end stack in and out, Patricia has spoken at EmpireJS and Web Rebels, leads [workshops on git and the command line](http://slides.com/patriciarealini/get-git-got#/), and contributes to the community as an organizer of [Node Together](http://www.nodetogether.org/).
 Patricia is also a powerful advocate for underrepresented minorities, and engages in many efforts to bring more diversity to the tech community.
 She teaches and speaks on topics such as intersectionality, allyship, self-care and dealing with harassment as a woman of color in tech.